overture-stack/lectern/README.md

 `pnpm test:all`

-This will test everything, building all dependencies needed to fully test.
+This will test all modules in the repo.

-## Additonal Content
+## Additional Content

 In addition to the code for Lectern, this repository contains some useful reference material.